adobe/spectrum-css/.changeset/chatty-lands-attack.md

 New sized tokens are used for corner rounding, the spacing around the disclosure icon, and the spacing around the content area.

+##### New features

+- Adds CSS transition to animate the rotation of the disclosure indicator when expanding and collapsing the accordion item.

 ##### Markup changes

 The HTML markup has changed slightly for the accordion header.
 The disclosure icon has been moved